ffadrique/FTL/README.md

 # FTL

-FTL (Fortran Template Library) is an object oriented implementation of generic container similar to the C++ STL (Standard Template Library).
-Not all eelements present in STL are implemented in FTL, yet the documentation in http://www.cplusplus.com/reference/stl/ can be used as generic conceptual reference.
+FTL (Fortran Template Library) is an object oriented implementation of generic containers similar to the C++ STL (Standard Template Library).
+Not all elements present in STL are implemented in FTL, yet the documentation in http://www.cplusplus.com/reference/stl/ can be used as generic conceptual reference.
+Specific documentation for FTL generated with Doxgen can be found in the [`documentation`](https://github.com/ffadrique/FTL/tree/master/documentation/doxygen,"documentation") directory.

 Some of the descriptions in the readme file have been taken from the above reference and adapted to the specific implementation of FTL.

 ## Standard Containers
 A container is a holder object that stores a collection of other objects (its elements).
 They are implemented as class templates, which allows a great flexibility in the types supported as elements.